 Although a horse or pony getting loose (and other horse people catching them up) is not particularly strange, what was different about this pony is that no owner was ever found.
 After my friend went through the appropriate channels looking for an owner (animal control, feed stores, newspaper) she finally admitted she had no use for the pony, and did my daughter want it?

 So the pony was walked down the road to our house, where my daughter tied it to a tree in the backyard and began to brush the little gelding.
 He stood probably only 11 hands, and after passing all the tests for gentleness, we progressed to saddling him, bridling him, leading her around, and eventually, turning over the reins to her.
 I expected him to be a typical little balking pony, who'd amount to nothing more than a lead-line mount.
 Surprise, surprise.
 This pony was broke to death!

 This little gelding walked, trotted, and even cantered at my daughter's first cue.
 He stopped immediately for her, neck-reined like a pro, and the huge grin on my daughter's face as she put him through these paces was priceless.
-Here was a broke little horse, her own size, that did exactly what she asked!
+Here was a very well-trained little horse, her own size, that did exactly what she asked!
 She was so proud!